gmolveau/go_port_sniffer/README.md

 ## Main :

-Listens on the `interface` on the provided `port` socket, waiting to catch a specify `header` in order to execute the AES encrypted command.
+Listens on the `interface` on the provided `port` socket, waiting to catch a specify `header` in order to execute the AES encrypted `command`.

 The command is stored inside the `payload` section of the packet.